-Yet, when we’re faced with a decision, particularly regarding an experience and going beyond our means to have that experience, we pull out the kissing cousin to YOLO and exclaim “we’ll never be in [Bora Bora/Walla Walla/Our Next Door Neighbor’s Kitchen] again, so we may as well [rent that yacht for the next six months/buy the caviar that was hand-picked and delivered on foot by a team of Sherpas/rent the Goodyear blimp so that we can get a bird’s eye view of the Super Bowl]!” thereby, giving ourselves justification to whip out the credit card and spend well beyond what we’d planned to do.
+Yet, when we’re faced with a decision and create Fallacy of Thinking, particularly regarding an experience and going beyond our means to have that experience, we pull out the kissing cousin to YOLO and exclaim “we’ll never be in [Bora Bora/Walla Walla/Our Next Door Neighbor’s Kitchen] again, so we may as well [rent that yacht for the next six months/buy the caviar that was hand-picked and delivered on foot by a team of Sherpas/rent the Goodyear blimp so that we can get a bird’s eye view of the Super Bowl]!” thereby, giving ourselves justification to whip out the credit card and spend well beyond what we’d planned to do.

 But, we’re simply using “we’ll never be here again” as a justification to create future regret, when the reality is that, if you really want to do so, and you plan properly, and you save and invest wisely, you can have that experience again.
 I used the justification of never living in Germany again to blow money nearly every weekend that I was there.
 Yet, eight years later, I was touring Germany (you can listen to a podcast describing my experiences at The Amateur Traveler).